Last Updated on May 20, 2021

 Trends Among the Top 100 Independent Restaurants in the US

-One trend that we continue to see crop up on the list again and again is location.
-That restaurants in Mineola, NY, Las Vegas, Chicago and Washington D.C. have consistently held the top four spots in terms of cumulative restaurant sales.
+One trend that we continue to see crop up on the list, again and again, is location.
+That New York City, Las Vegas, Chicago, and Washington D.C. have consistently held the top four spots in terms of cumulative restaurant sales.
 While New York leads in terms of sales contribution, Miami Beach and Las Vegas have significantly higher average check amounts.

 We’ve also noted that a majority of the 2017 restaurants have cut year after year, appearing on the list since it was first published in 2014.
 Tao Asian Bistro, Joe’s Stone Crab, Old Ebbiott Grill, Carmine’s and Tao Downtown have consistently maintained their place in the top 10 rankings.